Inclement Weather Procedures

 When unsafe weather conditions require the district to delay the start of school by two hours, buses will pick up students at their regular bus stop two hours after the regularly scheduled time.

-For example, if a child normally catches the bus at 6:45 a.m., the pick-up time on a two-hour delayed schedule is 8:45 a.m.
+If a child normally catches the bus at 6:45 a.m., for example, the pick-up time on a two-hour delayed schedule is 8:45 a.m.
 Likewise, schools open two hours after their regularly scheduled start time.

 Any before-school care, practices, activities or zero-hour classes will be canceled.
 A cold breakfast will be served two hours later than your school’s regularly scheduled serving time.
 School lunch will be available as usual and school dismissal times remain the same.

 While school administrators report to school at the regularly scheduled time, teachers and staff will not be on duty until 15 minutes before school begins.
 As a result, schools cannot provide supervision for students prior to the start of school.
 Custodians report to work at the direction of the Facilities and Maintenance Department.
-The District Office will open at its regularly scheduled time, unless an alternative announcement is made.
+The District Office will open at 9:30 a.m.

 Who’s on duty when schools are closed?